arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 <strong>Ukraine’s </strong>president, Volodymyr Zelensky, was greeted by Britain’s prime minister, Rishi Sunak, as he arrived on a surprise visit to London.
-Later, Mr Zelensky will give a speech to Parliament and meet King Charles III.
-Meanwhile, Britain said it would train Ukrainian fighter jet pilots and marines; Ukraine desperately wants [Western jets](https://www.economist.com/the-economist-explains/2023/02/01/why-does-ukraine-want-western-jets-and-will-it-get-them) but is yet to receive them.
-Separately, Denmark, Germany and the Netherlands said they would supply <strong>Ukraine</strong> with at least 100 restored <strong>Leopard 1 tanks</strong>.
+Mr Zelensky is due to give a speech to Parliament and meet King Charles III.
+Britain said it would train Ukrainian fighter jet pilots and marines; Ukraine desperately wants [Western jets](https://www.economist.com/the-economist-explains/2023/02/01/why-does-ukraine-want-western-jets-and-will-it-get-them) but is yet to receive them.
 Mr Zelensky is expected to meet EU leaders in Brussels on Thursday.

 The death toll from the [large earthquakes](https://www.economist.com/international/2023/02/06/massive-earthquakes-in-turkey-and-northern-syria-kill-thousands) that struck parts of <strong>Turkey</strong> and <strong>Syria</strong> on Monday passed 11,000 and looks [certain to rise](https://www.economist.com/europe/2023/02/07/the-scale-of-the-disaster-in-turkey-and-syria-keeps-growing) further.
 Turkey’s president, Recep Tayyip Erdogan, visited the Turkish provinces worst affected by the disaster.
 America, China and countries across Asia and Europe sent specialist help to support the rescue efforts.